amlcurran/website/src/articles/profiling-freetrade.md

 image: "6-output"
 rawDate: "2020-01-08"
 previous: "https://freetrade.io/blog/how-we-profile-android-bugs-at-freetrade"
+snippet: "A few weeks ago, a Freetrade customer reported that the Android app was being slow.
+This follows our deep-dive into finding and solving the issue."
 ---

 A few weeks ago, a Freetrade customer reported that the Android app was being slow.